 The Alternative QoS Parameter Set(s) define alternative set(s) of QoS parameters for the service data flow.
 Every set consists of a 5QI, an UL and a DL maximum-bitrate as well as an UL and a DL guaranteed-bitrate QoS parameter.

-The TSN AF container contains the following parameters:
+The TSCAI input container contain the following parameters:

 - The Burst Arrival Time is sent to the SMF to indicate burst arrival time at the ingress port of 5GS for a given flow direction (DS-TT for UL, NW-TT for DL).
 It is used by the SMF to determine TSCAI burst arrival time as defined in TS 23.501 [2], clause 5.27.2 to assist transmission of deterministic flows on Uu.